 Unfortunately, cleaning product manufacturers are not required to disclose their ingredients on the product.
+There are tens of thousands chemicals that can be included in these products, and only a small percentage have been tested for safety to humans.
 Many cleaning ingredients are petroleum-based and contain harsh and harmful chemicals that impact our health!

 Because we touch, breathe in, and ingest small amounts of several different chemicals that we spray and spread around our homes to clean, we experience long-term, additive exposure to dangerous toxins.
 Mounting evidence links chemical exposure to rising levels of chronic health problems, and release of these chemicals into the environment can negatively affect waterways and ecosystems.